Rudolfisky/A.L.N.D./Research/Shooting Mechanism.md

 We changed the hole to a more structurally sound rectangle shaped hole.<br/> Through this hole we just stuck a piece of wood.

-After testing the how far we could propel cocktail nuts using the current cocking mechanism hole, we realized the shear velocity would've been enough to classify the project as a weapon.<br/>
+After testing how far we could propel cocktail nuts using the current cocking mechanism hole, we realized the shear velocity would've been enough to classify the project as a weapon.<br/>
-In order to get a more reasonable velocity we tried pulling back the stick and trying out certain positions to see what would give us the best performance (between 1 and 2,5 meters).
+In order to get a more reasonable velocity we tried pulling back the stick and trying out certain positions to see what would give us the best performance, between 1 and 2,5 meters at a 45 degree angle.

 In summary.